LUAstro/LUAstro-website/README.md

 */ `

+Here, a multi-line comment introduces the file.
 As mentioned earlier, JavaScript comments are the same as in CSS.

 `
   (function() {`

-Here a function is defined without any parameters (parameters are inherent properties of the function, and would usually be inserted inside the ending brackets).
+Here, a function is defined without any parameters (parameters are inherent properties of the function, and would usually be inserted inside the ending brackets).

   `  const images = [`

-Here an array is defined with the name of "images".
+Here, an array is defined with the name of "images".
 An array is an object type that enables a collection of different items in one name.
 JavaScript is what's known as an "Object-oriented" programming language, with objects like arrays forming the heart of it.
 More information is best taught by online tutorials from people who know more than me about this kind of thing.

     `  '/images/JRAndromedaRevisited.jpg', // image selected if choice = 0
       '/images/bgRosetteNebulabyFinlay.jpg', // image selected if choice = 1
       '/images/bgOrionNebulabyIanto.jpg', // image selected if choice = 2
       '/images/JRCalNebREPROCESSED.jpg', // image selected if choice = 3
       '/images/bgPleiadesbyOrlando.jpg' // image selected if choice = 4
-    ];
+    ];`

-Here the array is filled with a set of 5 images denotes by file names that are in the images folder of the directory.
+Here, the array is filled with a set of 5 images denotes by file names that are in the images folder of the directory.
 Notice the `//` single-line comments.
 The array is importantly closed with another square bracket to prevent further code from being mistaken for any further entries.
 A single `;` is put afterwards.

    ` const choice = images[Math.floor(Math.random() * images.length)];`